rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 83889
 ```

-It appears the Times doesn't update the csv with the current days stats until the next day.
-I wrote a small bash script to query the csv by date (rudimentary):
+It appears the Times doesn't update the csv with the current day's stats until the next day.
+That is somewhat annoying.
+Anyway, I wrote a small bash script to query the csv by date (rudimentary):

 ```
 #!/usr/bin/env bash

 if [ -z "$1" ]; then
-        printf "Please supply a date!\n";
+        printf "Please supply a date range!\n (e.g., 2 days ago");
         exit 1;
 fi;

 frame=`date --date="$1" +%F`

 awk -v time=$frame -F, '$1 == time { deaths[$2] += $5 }
-END      { for (name in deaths) print name, deaths[name]}'
+END      { for (name in deaths) print name, deaths[name] }'
 ```

 `awk` is quite the powerful little tool.
-Combine this with `sed` and you can get the results rather painlessly.
+Combine this with `sed` and you can get the results rather painlessly. `-v` allows for env_vars and `-F,` the separator is a comma.
+Otherwise `awk` defaults to blank spaces or tabs, I can't recall.
+Maybe both?

 I wonder if there is a better way to get `sed` to "know" how many lines are within a given file.
 In any case, I just did this: